Is this topic for you?

 Screening tests can find or prevent many cases of colon and rectal cancer.
 They look for a certain disease or condition before any symptoms appear.
 Experts recommend routine colon cancer testing for everyone age 50 and older who has a normal risk for colon cancer.
-Your doctor may recommend earlier or more frequent testing if you have a higher risk for colorectal cancer.
+Your doctor may recommend getting tested more often or at a younger age if you have a higher risk.
 Talk to your doctor about when you should be tested.

 Frequently Asked Questions